 To add more style, you can topstitch again, this time 1/2″ (1.3cm) away from the original topstitching seam, or even farther away, like 1 inch (2.5 cm).
 In addition to making the placemat prettier, it will also make the outer edge more stable.
 This is one of my placemats with a double topstitching:

-Your diy Valentine placemat is finished.
+Your diy placemat is finished.
+I hope you’ve enjoyed this how to make a placemat tutorial.
 Make a few more using the same placemat pattern (same sizing!) and you’ve got a lovely diy Valentines day set!

 Now make the table and enjoy your new diy decorated home.
 Happy Valentines, Galentines or whatever you choose to celebrate!